Foraging with kids is a great way to spend time with your little ones outdoors.

 To see the look on his face, you’d have thought I showed him an ice cream bush, not a wild raspberry.
 I can only imagine his thinking, realizing that raspberries just grow right out there for the taking.
 Simple things we take for granted are really magical when the whole world is new.

-Once they know you’re showing them good stuff, kids are more liable to trust you when you try to introduce them to new exiting wild edibles.
+Once they know you’re showing them good stuff, kids are more liable to trust you when you try to introduce them to new exciting wild edibles.

 Make Fun Foraged Treats